maksw2/batch-build-system/readme.md

 # my attempt at a build system.
-it's very limited because windows batch.
 uses g++ and a file list (filelist.txt)
 in the future i want to add options for multiple compilers, building dlls and static libraries,
 configuration files, including filelists from filelists.
 now only existing launch arg is to disable exit/wait:
-`make.cmd --no-wait`
+`make.ps1 --no-wait`
 feel free to open issues and prs.
 this is (usually) activly maintained.